 Planning is an area that can have a profound effect on our surroundings and lives.

-Our Planning Solicitors, lead by ex-local authority lawyer Bob McGeady, act for local authorities, local residents, developers and landowners advising on all aspects of planning law from applications to appeals.
-We deal with large and small scale developments on behalf of planning authorities, land owners, objectors and also developers.
+Our Planning Solicitors, led by ex-local authority lawyer Bob McGeady, act for local authorities, local residents, developers, and landowners advising on all aspects of planning law from applications to appeals.
+We deal with large and small-scale developments on behalf of planning authorities, landowners, objectors and also developers.
 The work includes planning appeals and enquiries, planning agreements, affordable housing and environmental impact assessments.

 Section 106 agreements enable the release of a planning permission.
 They can be highly complex and are subject to statutory tests in order to be valid.
 Our team can provide assistance in ensuring that relevant issues are dealt with efficiently and robustly.

 Where a planning application has been submitted, adjoining landowners may wish to object.
 How to object and the relevant grounds for objection are matters that require experience and careful consideration.
 One objection dealing with relevant issues will carry more weight than 100 objections that do not deal with the planning issues.
 We can use our extensive network of other professionals to bring in other expert assistance where required.

 Enforcement Action and Certificates of Lawfulness

 Sometimes development is undertaken without planning permission and this only comes to light when the property is being sold or a new operator takes over and uses the site in a different way, giving rise to objection.
 A complex investigation may be required to establish whether what has been done has become lawful or to advise landowners or objectors as to what pressure may be put on local authorities to take action.
 Where various time periods have expired, it may be possible to show that the development has become lawful and is able to continue.
 This is an area of law where Ashtons Legal Planning Consultant, Bob McGeady, is recognised as a leading national authority, conducting training courses for various training providers.